john-baxter/bank-tech-test/README.md

 ## project setup
 The code for this project will be written in Ruby and tested using Rspec. after setting up the project directory, run the command `$ rspec --init` from the terminal.

+# next steps
+try to refactor the spec file; the code is not DRY since `@bank.deposit(100)` appears twice in the tests.
+Think about how to fix this; then the MVP will be finished and I can merge branches.
+## next next steps
+remember to branch before starting on developing beyond the MVP